deasafrydaptr/fintech_lending_analysis/README.md

 In this project, I follow the SEMMA methodology, which stands for Simple, Explore, Modify, Model, and Assess.
 Here's a brief overview of each step:

 - **Sample**: Data is collected by extracting user comments from Google Play Store related to popular fintech lending applications.
 A random sample is taken, adjusting for a margin of error (+/- 4%) and a confidence level of 99%.
-The labeling process includes categorizing comments into positive, negative, and neutral sentiments based on predefined criteria.
+The labeling process includes categorizing comments into positive, negative, and neutral sentiments based on the criteria below:
+   - Positive Sentiment: Praise, gratitude, enthusiasm, and recommendations to others.
+   - Negative Sentiment: Complaints, criticisms, sarcasm, and threats.
+   - Neutral Sentiment: General inquiries, and comments with minimal emotional content.

 - **Explore**: Information about the data is gathered, including attributes, data quantity, presence of missing values, and data types.
 Basic visualizations, such as bar charts, are utilized to analyze sentiment label distribution.